TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 **By continuing to read this repo you agree to the following disclaimer:** The author of this repository assumes no liability for any damage or injury caused by following these instructions or using the finished product.
 Building and using this controller requires technical knowledge and experience with electrical circuits and components.
 If you are unsure about any aspect of this project, it is strongly recommended that you seek assistance from a knowledgeable individual or consult relevant resources before proceeding.
 The author does not guarantee the accuracy or reliability of the information provided and assumes no responsibility for any resulting damages or injuries.

+** This project is for 0-10v PWM dimming, not 0-10v analog voltage dimming.
+See the pre-requisites section for more information regarding LED Drivers compatible with this controller. **

 # Home Assistant 12/24 Channel 0-10v PWM LED Dimming Controller

 This repository covers the topic of building a lighting controller capable of allowing the user to precisely adjust the brightness of high powered LED fixtures so long as their power supplies (also known as drivers or ballasts) are compatible with 0-10v PWM dimming.
 This project makes use of DIY electronic hobbyist components and the highly useful and free open-source smart home system Home Assistant, which allows for simple or complex automations as well as ability to control from a smartphone or desktop computer.
 The goal of the project is to solve the challenge of enabling customizable control and automation of many lighting fixtures (1 or more per channel) for cheaper than the currently available off the shelf products available.